captainrobbo/wikijstest/manuals/cms/timingintegration.md

 *EVT File includes field events:* Some users have a "FieldLynx" add-on so need Field Events in their EVT files too.
 *EVT file includes people:* Whether to include people under each event in the EVT file.
 Default is yes.

+Make sure you click *Save* if you make any changes.

 	# 1.23  Synchronisation
 Once the software has been downloaded, you can begin to enter the information to synchronise OpenTrack with FinishLynx.